kvistgaard/opsis/README.md

 # Opsis

-The one-file faceted browser for RDF graphs.
+One-file faceted browser for RDF graphs.

 Open `index.html`, give it the SPARQL endpoint, and start browsing the graph behind.

 Every click is a SPARQL query.